nih-fmrif/NIMH_repro_2017_03/_episodes/09-using-a-text-editor.md

 > ## Resurrecting variables
 >
-> Use the `del` command to remove hte roi_volumes variable from the current
+> Use the `del` command to remove the roi_volumes variable from the current
 > environment.
 Confirm you have done this.
 If we rerun the script will the
 > variable exist in our environment again?
-Check this.
+Test whether your guess is correct.
 >
 >
 >> ## Solution